What are retargeting ads and how to set them up?

 Step 2: Audience Segmentation (Creating Target Audiences)

 - Cart Abandoners: The most valuable audience.
-Those who added to their cart but did not complete the purchase.
+Those who added items to their cart but did not complete the purchase.

 - Content Consumers: Those who only read your blog posts.